-Scuderia Ferrari is one of the oldest teams in Formula 1.
-The team has been in Formula 1 since the latter’s inception.
+Scuderia Ferrari is one of the oldest teams in Formula 1, having been in the sport since its inception.
 In 70 years, the Maranello-based outfit has produced nine World Champions, three of which have won multiple times.

 The most successful champion has been Michael Schumacher with five titles for the Italian outfit.
 Other champions include Alberto Ascari, Juan Manuel Fangio, Mike Hawthorne, Phil Hill, John Surtees, Niki Lauda, Jody Scheckter, and Kimi Raikkonen.

-Their current line-up for the 2020 season consists of Sebastian Vettel and Charles Leclerc.
-Vettel is a 4-time World Champion, though he has not won any of them for the iconic crimson team.
+Their current line-up for the 2021 season consists of Carlos Sainz jr. and Charles Leclerc.
 Leclerc is a graduate from the Ferrari Driver’s Academy and made his Ferrari debut in 2019.
 Carlos comes from McLaren F1 team where Daniel Ricciardo will replace him.

 The current Team Principal is Mattia Binotto, and the CEO is Louis Camilleri, who succeeded the late Sergio Marchionne.
 Marchionne passed away in 2018 aged 66.